WPStore/google-analytics-mu/readme.txt

 2. Verify that your networks main blog ID is 1.
 If so, jump to step 4.
 3. Open the plugin file and change the number next to MAIN_BLOG_ID to your main blog ID.
 4. Activate the plugin for network.
-5. You will find a new option in the Settings menu called "Google Analytics".
+5. You (network admin) will find a new option in the network admin page in the Settings menu called "Google Analytics".
+6. Site admins will find a new option in the Settings menu called "Google Analytics".

 == Screenshots ==